mbarto/rsc-experiments/withserver-pages/README.md

-# RSC Experiment: full server and client example
+# RSC Experiment: full server and client example with pages navigation

 This is the pages example with a real server (based on fastify).